|A Short Article on Articles||The Definite Article|

 was the worst day of my life!

-The captain was the first person to leave the burning tanker.
+The captain was the first person to leave the sinking cruise liner.

 BrE June the twenty-first.
 The twenty-first (day) of June.